T.A. Sturgeon - Author

 2003-2004

-I start my first novel, ‘Champagne Hurricane’, a rock and roll love story, while I’m having an emotional breakdown.
+I start my first novel, ‘Champagne Hurricane’, a rock and roll love story, whilst I’m having an emotional breakdown.
 The first of a chain of life changing events starts with my father dying and the first husband leaving me, all within 18 months of each other.
 I’m awarded ‘Runner-up’ in a ‘Writer’s Forum’ magazine competition.
 I start Aylesbury Art College, as was, and use my poems as part of my finals.
 It earns me a ‘Distinction’.
 I find I have enough material to write my first and second book of ‘Pocket Poetry’, ‘Walking My Path’ and ‘Jupiter Child’.

 2004-2009